mingweishih/openenclave/docs/DesignDocs/TEECallsRefactoring.md

 ECALL table is not determinstic (i.e., can be any order based on how EDL files are imported).

-To solve the problem, this phase proposes to maintain a single table that stores the function pointer along with its hash (e.g., the hash of the function name).
+To solve the problem, this phase proposes to using a single table that stores the function pointer along with its hash (e.g., the hash of the function name).
 Take the previous example with two enclaves, the ECALL tables now beome: